oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

 clusterrolebinding.rbac.authorization.k8s.io/helm-user-cluster-admin-role created
 ```

-Install the WebLogic Server Operator.
 The operator’s Helm chart is located in the `kubernetes/charts/weblogic-operator` directory.
 Please check the Helm version first if you are using the Azure Cloud Shell, and run the corresponding command.

 ```bash
 # Check the helm version